happy-heron/happy-heron.github.io/content/denton-location.md

 ## STEM Camp Overview

+In its inaugural Summer STEM Camp, North Caroline High School students (aka “STEM LEADERs), mentored Ridgely Elementary School students (aka “munchkins”).

+The munchkins participated in a week of really awesome activities (building a solar powered car, for example!) while creating strong bonds with their STEM LEADERs who were led by SENIOR STEM LEADER Ashlynn Bisesi.
+The munchkins arrived each morning looking for their "favorite" mentor.

+Throughout the week, our STEM LEADERs emerged from their shells - developing into confident individuals.
+Our Curriculum Chair, Israel, was quiet and nervous on day 1 as he was explaining the lessons and activities to the munchkins.
+Each day his confidence grew until he was taking charge without hesitation.

+This was truly an amazing experience for everyone involved in our first Summer STEM Camp which served as a “leadership laboratory” for the high school students who planned and delivered an engaging science and technology program for their elementary school participants.

+Media Chair Ayden Russell’s team has posted tons of awesome pictures from each STEM Camp day.
+---
 Over the course of four engaging and educational days, students participated in a variety of hands-on STEM activities designed to foster curiosity and critical thinking about science, technology, engineering, and the environment.

 **Day 1** began with an accountability lesson to promote responsibility and teamwork, followed by a static friction activity that introduced students to the forces that resist motion.
 The day concluded with the start of a lesson on conductors and insulators, using aluminum foil to explore how materials interact with electricity.